Spaces for People

 The next phase of the network consists of the design and part implementation of a cycle network from Churchill Avenue to West Mains Road and has been split into phases to reflect current and anticipated future funding availability as well as connecting into Network Rails' East Kilbride Rail Corridor Enhancement Project.

 The cycle network will consist of a segregated cycle network, from Torrance Road to a point on the east of Kirktonholme Road and will consist of junction alterations, additional combined zebra and cycle crossings, replacement of mini roundabouts with priority junctions, signing as well as the altering/resurfacing of footpaths.
-These works are expected to be completed in early 2021.

 Finally, preliminary designs have been prepared for the remainder of the route and a section from Kirktonholme Road to Whitemoss Avenue and beyond to Priestknowe roundabout will be subject to consultation with residents, the local Community Council and other groups as well as the wider public.
 Residents and local groups will be contacted directly via letter while the wider community and will be invited to comment via a questionnaire publicised here, on social media and in the local newspaper.